 343 Industries announced in January 2021 they would be holding multiple “test flights” (a fancy name for public beta tests) for Infinite before the full release sometime in the Fall.

 If you want to sign up to participate in the test flight you can find out how to do so right here.
-So far we have no official release dates for the public betas, but we will update this section as soon as we find out more information.

 As expected, Halo is an exclusive title owned by Microsoft so the game will arrive on the Xbox Series X/S, Xbox One, and PC.